rhthomas/pt3p-zeta/README.md

 ### The Directories

 * `lib/` - Contains the library files of the implementation.
-    * `setup` - Used to setup periperals such as clocks/timers/pins etc. for the MSP430FR5793.
+    * `setup` - Used to setup peripherals such as clocks/timers/pins etc. for the MSP430FR5793.
     * `spi` - Contains the SPI initialisation and transfer functions.
     * `uart` - Contains the UART initialisation and print functions for